nitad54448/yappari-5-1/README.md

 # yappari-v5-2023
-Yappari 5.1, Windows 10, compiled with Labview 2023
+Yappari 5.1, compiled with Labview 2023 for Windows 10.
+It is supposed to work with win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.

-last version 28th of July 2023
+last version 29th of July 2023

 This is an application that requires Labview 2023Q1 64b runtime engine.
-You may have this "engine" if you have previously installed Yappari or other program written in LV2023.
-If you don't have it, you should use the full installer which can be download from __Releases__ link, on the right side of this page.
-Make sure you doawnload the installer and not what is labelled as source file archive.
+You may have this "engine" if you have previously installed Yappari or other program written in LV2023 or you can download it freely from the ni.com.
+Alternatively, if you don't have it, you should use the full installer which can be download from __Releases__ link, on the right side of this page.
+Make sure you download the installer and not what is labelled as source file archive.
 The source is not included in this distribution.

 __YAPPARI__ stands for Yet Another Program for Analysis and Research in Impedance.
 This program can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200